-If I am your friend and I make known my earnest needs to you, will you put your best foot forward in ensuring they are met?
+If I were your friend and I make known my earnest needs to you, will you put your best foot forward in ensuring they are met?

 How about this… If I were on my death bed and I said the things I wanted to follow after my death, my deathbed wishes, will you be kind enough to ensure they are met?